-ERIC S. ROSENFELD Biographical Information and Principal Occupation Age: 65 Location: Harrison, New York, United States Director Since: October 2021 Mr. Rosenfeld serves as a Director of the Company.
-Eric Rosenfeld, 65, of New York, New York, U.S.A., has been the President and Chief Executive Officer of Crescendo Partners, L.P., a New York based investment firm, since its formation in November 1998.
+ERIC S. ROSENFELD Biographical Information and Principal Occupation Age: 65 Mr. Rosenfeld serves as a Director of the Company.
+Eric Rosenfeld, 65, of New York, New Location: Harrison, New York, United States York, U.S.A., has been the President and Chief Executive Officer of Crescendo Partners, Director Since: October 2021 L.P., a New York based investment firm, since its formation in November 1998.
 Prior to forming Crescendo Partners, he held the position of Managing Director at CIBC Oppenheimer and its predecessor company, Oppenheimer & Co., Inc., for 14 years.
-Status: INDEPENDENT Dependenner and its predecessor company, Oppendenner & Co., inc., tor 14 years.
 Mr. Rosenfeld currently serves as a director for several companies.
-Mr. Rosenfeld serves as lead independent director for Primo Water Corporation (formerly Cott), a leading water delivery and filtration company, and CPI Aero (Chairman Emeritus), a company engaged in the contract production of structural aircraft parts.
-He is also on the board at Pangaea Logistics Solutions Ltd. (" Pangaea "), a maritime logistics and shipping company and Aecon Group, Inc., a construction company.
+Mr. Rosenfeld serves as Status: INDEPENDENT lead independent director for Primo Water Corporation (formerly Cott), a leading water delivery and filtration company, and CPI Aero (Chairman Emeritus), a company engaged in the contract production of structural aircraft parts.
+He is also on the board at Pangaea Logistics Solutions Ltd. ("Pangaea"), a maritime logistics and shipping company and Aecon Group, Inc., a construction company.
 Mr. Rosenfeld has also served as Chairman and CEO for Arpeggio Acquisition Corporation, Rhapsody Acquisition Corporation, Trio Merger Corp., Quartet Merger Corp. and Harmony Merger Corp., all blank check corporations that later merged with Hill International, Primoris Services Corporation, SAExploration Holdings, Pangaea Logistics Solutions Ltd. and NextDecade Corporation, respectively.
 Mr. Rosenfeld is currently the Chief SPAC Officer of Legato Merger Corp.
 II, a blank check corporation.
 Mr. Rosenfeld has also served as the Chief SPAC Officer of Legato Merger Corp., a blank check corporation that later merged with Algoma Steel, Inc. Mr. Rosenfeld is also currently the CEO of Allegro Merger Corp., a non-listed shell company.
-He was also a director of Canaccord Genuity Group, a full-service financial services company, NextDecade Corporation, a development stage company building natural gas liquefaction plants, Absolute Software Corp., a leader in firmware-embedded endpoint security and management for computers and ultraportable devices, AD OPT Technologis, an airline crew planning service, Sierra Systems Group Inc., an information technology, management consulting and systems integration firm, Emergis Inc., an electronic commerce company, Hill International, a construction management firm, Matrikon Inc., a company that provides industrial intelligence solutions, DALSA Corp., a digital imaging and semiconductor firm, HIP Interactive, a video game company, GEA
+He was also a director of Canaccord Genuity Group, a full-service financial services company, NextDecade Corporation, a development stage company building natural gas liquefaction plants, Absolute Software Corp., a leader in firmware-embedded endpoint security and management for computers and ultraportable devices, AD OPT Technologies, an airline crew planning service, Sierra Systems Group Inc., an information technology, management consulting and systems integration firm, Emergis Inc., an electronic commerce company, Hill International, a construction management firm, Matrikon Inc., a company that provides industrial intelligence solutions, DALSA Corp., a digital imaging and semiconductor firm, HIP Interactive, a video game company, GEAC Computer, a software company, Computer Horizons Corp.
+(Chairman), an IT services company, Pivotal Corp., a cloud software firm, Call-Net Enterprises, a telecommunication firm, Primoris Services Corporation, a specialty construction company and SAExploration Holdings, a seismic exploration company.
+Mr. Rosenfeld is a regular guest lecturer at Columbia Business School and has served on numerous panels at Queen's University Business Law School effective board member.